 Youngstown State University welcomes applications from qualified students around the world.
 The University's International Programs Office (IPO) provides a wide range of support services for international students, described in detail in other sections of this Undergraduate Catalog.

 Applicants who are not U.S. citizens or legal permanent residents apply for admission through the IPO.

 For issuance of an immigration document, F-1 and J-1 students must demonstrate the financial ability to pay for at least one year of academic and living expenses.

 The admission information contained in this section reflects standard admissions requirements.
 Meeting these requirements does not guarantee admission to the university or to specific programs.
 Persons who are not citizens of the U.S. but hold permanent resident, refugee, or political asylum status should apply based on their state of residence.

 Academic credentials include high school and college transcripts, test scores, GED scores, and/or any other records required for admission or granting credit.
 Only properly certified and signed credentials issued to YSU and received directly from the issuing institution will be accepted.
 All must be in a sealed envelope(s) from the issuing institution.
-Provisional admission may be offered in certain cases to applicants who submit certified copies of credentials.
-Students admitted provisionally will be required to produce all original documents by the end of their first term of enrollment.
+Admission may be offered in certain cases to applicants who submit certified copies of credentials.
+Students admitted with copies will be required to produce all original documents by the end of their first term of enrollment.